ppy/osu-wiki/news/2020-11-29-a-labour-of-love.md

 - **Submission must be in `.osz` format.**
 - **Beatmaps must be in *osu!* game mode only.** Comparing beatmaps of different modes in a judging scenario is unfortunately not realistic.
 - **Beatmaps should abide by the [ranking criteria](/wiki/Ranking_Criteria).** While we can be forgiving for mistakes, submissions that could not be ranked without major changes will be questioned.
-- **Team name and members must be confirmed through [this form](https://docs.google.com/forms/d/e/1FAIpQLScjtVsUWIArvf--pKA0RLiCdXuO1_wO2Va2ICjenEcz9ZqI5Q/viewform).** If your country does not support Google forms, [send pishifat a message](https://osu.ppy.sh/community/chat?sendto=3178418)
+- **Team name and members must be confirmed through [this form](https://docs.google.com/forms/d/e/1FAIpQLScjtVsUWIArvf--pKA0RLiCdXuO1_wO2Va2ICjenEcz9ZqI5Q/viewform).** If your country does not support Google forms, [send pishifat a message](https://osu.ppy.sh/community/chat?sendto=3178418).
+Teams are limited to 5 members.

 Keep in mind that it is 100% acceptable to tease your submission publicly in this contest.
 You're making something cool, so you deserve to show it off!